Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ## The Footer

-  Featured on all four pages, includes icons which when clicked or focussed on will bring up a phone number and email address for easy contact with the choir master.
+  Featured on all four pages, includes icons which when clicked or focused on will bring up a phone number and email address for easy contact with the choir master.
 Screen readers are able to read out the phone numbers and the email address as well.
 The social icons are labelled links which will open in a new tab to allow for easy navigation for the user.
 The footer is valuable to the user as it encourages them to get in touch via phone or email if they prefer that method of contact and it also allows the user to keep connected via social media.
 (Refer to image above)

 ## The About Page

-1. The About page opens with an about us section which is overlayed on a background image.
-It displays a paragraph on the history of the choir and a read more button which when clicked brings up the rest of the choir history.
-The read more button was added to reduce the amount of text visible on the page, it is up to the user if they want to find out more about the history of the choir or move on to the next section.
-The feature has a read less button as well which will hide the second chunck of text once read.
+1. The About page opens with an About Us section which is overlayed on a background image.
+It displays a paragraph on the history of the choir and a Read More button which when clicked brings up the rest of the choir history.
+The Read More button was added to reduce the amount of text visible on the page.
+It is up to the user if they want to find out more about the history of the choir or move on to the next section.
+The feature has a Read Less button as well which will hide the second chunck of text once read.
 2. The flip card with a snippet of the Conductor's Biography is an eye catching feature which displays a photo of the conductor with a background of piano keys and information about his qualifications and conducting experience.
-This is helpful for the user as it gives more information about the Conductor as well as links to his social media for more information or to connect.
+This is helpful for the user as it gives more information about the conductor as well as links to his social media for more information or to connect.
 3. The Rehearsal card is a useful feature on which the rehearsal day and time, location and cost are displayed.
 The icons are accessible by screen readers and have a little tooltip explaining what they are.
 It also has a link to google maps to aid with finding the location of the rehearsal venue as well as a link to the contact page to encourage the user to sign up.

 ### Mobile Screenshots